Translate a page to your language

 Parlez-vous français?
 Translate in Chrome helps you read more of the web, regardless of the language of the webpage.

 Look for the translate icon in the address bar whenever you come across a page written in a language that isn't one of your preferred webpage languages.
 To translate the page, click Translate in the box that appears under the address bar.
 If you don't want to translate the page, click Nope.

 Turn translate on or off

 - Click the Chrome menu on the browser toolbar.

 - Click Show advanced settings.

-- In the "Languages" section, use the "Offer to translate pages that aren't in a language I read" checkbox to adjust this feature.
+- In the "Languages" section, check or uncheck the "Offer to translate pages that aren't in a language you read" checkbox.

-- Select Never translate [language] if you don't want to see the bar for the language you're viewing.
+- Select Never translate [language] if you don't want to see the translate option for the language you're viewing.

-- Select Never translate this site if you don't want to see the bar for pages within the site you're visiting.
+- Select Never translate this site if you don't want to see the translate option for pages within the site you're visiting

-- Right-click any page and select Translate to English, even if you disable the translation bar for a site or language.
-Note: If you choose this option the translation bar will be re-enabled for the site and language.
+- Right-click any page and select Translate to English, even if you turn off the translate option for a site or language.
+Note: If you choose this option translate will be turned back on for the site and language.

-- The translation bar is triggered whenever you visit a page that isn't written in one of your preferred webpage languages.
-Learn how to adjust your webpage language preferences in Windows, Mac, Linux, and Chrome OS.
+- Translate is triggered whenever you visit a page that isn't written in one of your preferred webpage languages.
+Learn how to adjust your webpage language preferences in Windows, Mac, Linux, and on Chromebooks.